7 Chapter 7: Phylogenies

 What information does a phylogeny include?

-A. Which lineage a currently-living species evolved from
+A. Which lineage a currently-living species evolved from.

-B. Shared ancestry among currently-living groups
+B. Shared ancestry among currently-living groups.

-C. How similar organisms are
+C. How similar organisms appear.

 D. A and B